Ukiah Municipal Airport

 Nearby Food

-A branch of the legendary Ukiah bakery, serving high-quality sandwiches on fresh-baked bread.
+A branch of the legendary Ukiah bakery, offering high-quality sandwiches on fresh-baked bread, pastries, and coffee.

-Casual grill known for burgers made with local grass-fed beef.
+Casual American grill known for burgers made with local grass-fed beef and fresh-baked rolls.

-Cheerful Mexican restaurant serving authentic platters and tacos.
+Cheerful Mexican restaurant serving authentic platters, tacos, and traditional favorites.

-Historic downtown brewpub serving organic craft beers and farm-to-table pub fare.
+Located downtown, this historic brewpub offers organic craft beers and farm-to-table pub fare.

-Featured Bite The grass-fed beef burger on a fresh-baked roll at The Alley Grill.
+Featured Bite A grass-fed burger on a fresh-baked roll from The Alley Grill.

 Airport data for reference only and may be outdated.